Skip to main content

 Keep it tight with 40–75 carefully selected items.
 Your registry should feel exclusive, like a boutique rather than a warehouse store.
 These guests probably know you well enough to go rogue anyway, but give them options to feel helpful.

-You’ll need 300–400 items to keep everyone happy.
+You’ll need 300–400 items to keep everyone happy for a larger celebration.
 Yes, this means spending an entire weekend adding items to your registry.
 Consider it training for future IKEA trips as a married couple.

 A thoughtful registry reads like a menu with something for every appetite and budget.